 Teach your kids about hand washing.
 Now, with all that said, I will also say this: I have always taught my kids about washing their hands.
 After the bathroom, after school, when we get home from the store, before they eat anything.
 These are general good hygiene lessons that we all need to stick by.
 And yes, during flu season, wash a little more often.
 Like when you cough and blow your nose.
 That is not being obsessive.
 That is being clean.
 I have also told my kids that when they are told to clean their hands before lunch (most schools do a hand sanitizer line) to ask to go to the bathroom and just use soap and water when possible.
 Hand sanitizers do not take off dirt and dried up glue or boogers.

 Step away from the bleach.
 You do not need to use bleach to clean your house!
 I mean, sure, if someone has the stomach flu and has barfed all over your kitchen floor you may want to get some bleach on that, but everyday cleaning does not need to be so harsh!
 Simple ingredients like baking soda and vinegar go a long way in cleaning your home.
 Or just buy some cleaner at the store, but try to stay away with cleaners using harsh chemicals and bleach.
-You just don’t need it!which lists some easy to make homemade cleaners.
+You just don’t need it!
+Check out this site which lists some easy to make homemade cleaners.